 The Environment Agency classifies bathing waters against four standards: Excellent (required for Blue Flag awards), Good, Sufficient and Poor.
 Results are based on a four-year average to make the data more representative.

-We have working groups covering all 49 of our bathing waters, including us, local authorities and the Environment Agency.
-We work together to identify sources of pollution.
+We work together with local authorities and the Environment Agency to identify sources of pollution.
 The ever-greater collaboration encouraged by our approach has led to real advances in locating and shutting down sources of bacterial pollution.
 As a result, we are getting closer to solving some long-standing water quality issues in our region, which remains home to many of England's cleanest beaches.

 Dereham Rush Meadow is a 13-acre area of SSSI wetland in Norfolk.
 It is classed as 'unfavourable recovering' by Natural England, making it one of the last SSSIs owned by Anglian Water not in favourable condition.